PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Why should I test?
-In the beginning, it may sound like a waste of time for people who are not used to testing code, but in fact, it will pay off in the future when your codebase grows.
+In the beginning, writing tests may feel like a waste of time, but in fact, it will pay off in the future when your codebase grows.
 If your product operates for months or even years, it means that you have to do manual testing of your app every time you introduce changes to the code.
-It is not a problem if you have dedicated resources for that purpose, but in the end, a lot of the work that is repeatable, instead of being automated, is handled over and over by someone introducing a possibility of making a mistake (we are just humans after all).
+It is not a problem if you have dedicated resources for that purpose, but in the end, a lot of the work that is repeatable, instead of being automated, is handled over and over, increasing the risk of introducing a mistake.
+We are just humans, after all.

 Now imagine that our Team grows.
-A new member who is not aware of every decision that other developers had made joins the Team.
-He can break the existing code base.
-Then, there is a chance that someone can miss this breaking change and move it to the production codebase if it is not well-tested.
+A new member is not aware of every decision that the other developers made.
+They can break the existing code base and features.
+Then, there is a chance that a reviewer will miss this breaking change and move it to the production codebase if it is not well-tested.

 Of course, **tests are not the answer to every possible error in our application**.
 However, they can **significantly reduce the chances that the app gets broken over time**.
-Also, they can bulletproof our business sensitive process - so we make sure that the **happy paths that are critical for our app remain untouched**.
-Moreover, an important benefit is that we save time on manual testing.
+Also, they can bulletproof our most sensitive business processes - we make sure that the **happy paths that are critical for our app remain operational**.
+Finally, an important benefit is that we save time on manual testing.
 Our continuous integration can provide feedback before anyone can look at the code change.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>